Family of South Africa guy allegedly helped him clean up after he murdered and burnt Karabo (See photos of him in court) - Nigeria Today

 Family of South Africa guy allegedly helped him clean up after he murdered and burnt Karabo (See photos of him in court)

-Karabo Mokoena’s alleged murderer, Sandile Mantsoe has appeared in court today after he was arrested yesterday.
+22-year-old Karabo Mokoena’s alleged murderer, Sandile Mantsoe has appeared in court today after he was arrested yesterday.

 According to new revelations in court today, Karabo’s father, Tshepo Mokoena says Sandile’s family was seen on CCTV cleaning the apartment where he murdered her and leaving with linen.